-I will assign homework regularly throughout the semester.
+I will assign homework regularly (about every other week) throughout the semester.
 You may discuss the homework with other students, but DO NOT copy any part of someone else's work or solutions from any other sources.
 Violations of this policy will be treated as academic misconduct.
 I encourage you to talk to me or the GTA (during office hours) if you have questions after serious attempts have been made to work on an assignment.

 Homework preparation rules: Put your name on your homework assignment.
-Submit the problems in order, clearly numbered, making sure that the computer output and discussion is placed together (do not put computer output at the end of homework).
+Submit the problems in order, clearly numbered, making sure that computer output and discussion are placed together (do not put computer output at the end of homework).
 Raw computer output is not acceptable.
 Make it clear what parts of the output are relevant and show how they answer the questions posed in the homework.
 All homework assignments will be submitted via the Carmen course webpage.
+For homework assignments requiring computing, computer code must be submitted on Carmen as an appendix to the assignment.
+Your code should include comment statements that indicate what sections of the code correspond to the specific homework questions so that, if needed, the grader can read and check your code for its accuracy.